LRancez/Codiad-Deep-Linking/README.md

 This pluging does not need configuration and it should work on most browsers.

-This plugin you will be able to navigate the Codiad tree using something like this in the address bar: http://codiad.server/#awesome/path/to/file.html
+Whit this plugin you will be able to navigate the Codiad tree using something like this in the address bar: http://codiad.server/#awesome/path/to/file.html